mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

 >title="Subdomains' PTR records"
 >abstract="A pointer record (PTR) is a type of DNS record that provides the domain name linked to an IP address, which helps the receiving mail servers to verify the senders' IP addresses.
 Only edit a PTR record after due considerations and discussion with your deliverability expert."

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ptr_record_header"
+>title="Subdomains' PTR records"
+>abstract="Once a subdomain is delegated to Adobe in Journey Optimizer, a PTR record is automatically created and associated with this subdomain."

 ## About PTR records {#about-ptr-records}

 A pointer record (PTR) is a type of Domain Name System (DNS) record that provides the domain name linked to an IP address.